 The Su-47 fighter aircraft is powered by two Perm Aviadvigatel D-30F6 turboshaft engines.
-Around 83.4kN of dry thurst can be produced by each engine.
-The engine is principally used in short-haul airplanes for passenger transport.
+Approximately 83.4kN of dry thurst can be produced by each engine.
+The engine is used in short-haul aeroplanes for passenger transport.

-The length and fantip diameter of the engine are 3.98m and 1.05m respectively, while the dry weight and delivery weight of the engine are 1,550kg and 1,712kg respectively.
-The engine also features a thrust reverser and a low pressure compressor.
+The length and a fan tip diameter of the engine are 3.98m and 1.05m respectively, while the dry weight and delivery weight of the engine are 1,550kg and 1,712kg respectively.
+The engine also features a thrust reverser and a low-pressure compressor.

 The maximum take-off weight of the aircraft is 34,000kg.
 The wing loading and maximum g-force of the Su-47 are 360kg/m² and 9g respectively.